Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 .. note::

-   Reading from a local mutable field, i.e., a field defined in the current, is done using the operator ``<-``.
+   Reading from a local mutable field, i.e., a field defined in the current contract, is done using the operator ``<-``.

 In the ``getHello()`` transition, we will first read from a mutable field, and then we construct and emit the event.